camel-tooling/camel-idea-plugin/readme.md

 [![License](https://img.shields.io/badge/license-Apache%202-blue.svg)]()

-Plugin for Intellij IDEA to provide a set of small Apache Camel related capabilities to the code editor.
+Plugin for Intellij IDEA to provide a set of Apache Camel related capabilities to the code editor.

 The plugin includes: